slarmoo/.github/profile/webServices/pm2/pm2.md

 SSH into your server.

-Copy the section for the start up subdomain and alter it so that it represents the desired subdomain and give it a different port number that is not currently used on your server.
+Copy the section for the startup subdomain and alter it so that it represents the desired subdomain and give it a different port number that is not currently used on your server.
 For example:

 ```sh
 tacos.cs260.click {